zhaonanq/bikeshare-prediction/README.md

 Requires: demand_add_weather.ipynb, binned and merged data.

 Finally, we associate weather data to each date and time bucket.
-Hourly weather data is obtained from [Dark Sky](https://darksky.net), using a python scraper modified from code provided on the Github page of the bikeshare prediction project by [Data Science for Social Good](https://github.com/dssg/bikeshare).

 ## Final data used for prediction training and testing